HCA’s lobby is now open for walk-in customer service. Learn about customer service options.

 Why am I getting Form 1095-C?

-The individual shared responsibility provision of the Affordable Care Act (ACA) requires you, your spouse, and your dependents to have qualifying health insurance for the entire year, report a health coverage exemption, or make a payment when you file your 2017 taxes.
+The individual shared responsibility provision of the Affordable Care Act (ACA) requires you, your spouse, and your dependents to have qualifying health insurance for the entire year, report a health coverage exemption.
+(The fee was reduced to zero starting in 2019.)
 You may receive one or more of the following tax forms to help you prepare your federal taxes, which describe your health coverage throughout the tax year: Form 1095-A, Form 1095-B, and Form 1095-C.

 What is Form 1095-C?